 - Sources of Savings: Hospital integration results in savings from reduced patient complications, reduced healthcare associated infections (HAIs) resulting from surgeries, decreased patient readmissions to hospitals, and reduced errors with harm.

-- Revenue Generated: ncreased revenue to community hospital due to increased ability to provide higher level of care, savings from better management of high volume/cost conditions, savings from better management of quality and safety, and better quality care for patients
+- Revenue Generated: Revenue to community hospitals is increased due to their increased ability to provide higher level of care, their savings from better management of high volume/cost conditions, their savings from better management of quality and safety, and their better quality care for patients.

 Big Picture Outlook

-- Alternative to Merging: Avoid anti-trust issues from a merger (too much market concentration) and CI has to be effective, and be done in a way where it’s not a payment-for-referral scheme (fraud and abuse laws prohibit providers of care paying another provide
+- Alternative to Merging: Hospital integration, if done correctly, can be an incredibly useful alternative to hospital mergers.
+Anti-trust issues resulting from too much market concentration a merger and CI has to be effective, and be done in a way where it’s not a payment-for-referral scheme (fraud and abuse laws prohibit providers of care paying another provide

 - Stark law and antikickback statute